-You might not know their names (she probably doesn't either), but these musicians likely have more talent in the pinky finger of their picking hand than Miss Pop Diva has in her entire soul.
+You might not know their names (she probably doesn't either), but these musicians likely have more talent in the pinky finger of their picking hand than ten Miss Pop Divas have in their entire bodies.

 Backing musicians may be relegated to the shadows but, if you can suck it up, you can make a living as one of these guys.
 You get to play in front of people most nights, travel the country and do all the other cool things a rock star gets to do, except you aren't a rock star.
 Nobody will care who you are, but that might be okay too.

 The idea here is similar to becoming a studio musician, and some players do both.
 Be professional, be easy to work with, know your instrument and you will be in demand.

 How to get started: The advice for becoming a studio musician applies here as well.
 Learn everything you can about the guitar, and be ready for any situation.
 In addition, keep an eye out for auditions and opportunities, and network with other musicians.

 A lot of guitar players make some money on the side teaching Little Johnny to play a "C" chord correctly, but I'm thinking a little bigger here.
 Consider making the study of the guitar an academic pursuit.